babboe1/Animesite-clone/README.md

 # Anime Website clone
-This is a client-side website clone of a popularly known anime(Japanese Movie)website
+This is a client-side website clone of a popularly known anime(Japanese Movie)website.

 ## Table of contents